I’m a Celebrity campmates left red-faced as Nigel Farage bares it all

 “It was about demonising migrants,” Sirieix told Farage, adding: “I thought it was disgraceful what you did, Nigel.”

-Meanwhile, on Wednesday night’s episode (22 Novemeber), YouTube star Nella Rose, 26, confronted Farage over his views on immigration.
+Meanwhile, on Wednesday night’s episode (22 Novemeber), YouTube star Nella Rose, 26, confronted Farage over his views on immigration and accused him of wanting people like her “gone” from the UK.

 “Let’s get everything out in the open.
 All the tea is coming out now… apparently you’re anti-immigrants?” asked Rose.